RCRA Corrective Action Cleanup Enforcement

 - Corrective Action.
 Cleaning up current environmental problems caused by the mismanagement of waste.

-In April 2010, EPA announced the National Enforcement Strategy for RCRA Corrective Action (NESCA).
-NESCA will help EPA have final cleanup remedies in place at 95% of the 3,747 facilities currently believed to need corrective action, by 2020.
+In April 2010, the EPA announced the National Enforcement Strategy for RCRA Corrective Action (NESCA).
+NESCA will help the EPA have the Current Human Exposures Under Control Environmental Indicator in place at 95% of the 3,747 facilities believed to need corrective action, by the end of 2020.

 Learn More About the RCRA Corrective Action (CA) Enforcement Program: